VF-114: 1990s

-VF-114 arrived on board the USS Abraham Lincoln on September 25, 1990, while she was making her maiden voyage from Norfolk to Alameda, due to become her new home.
+VF-114 arrived on board the USS Abraham Lincoln on 25 September 1990, while she was making her maiden voyage from Norfolk to Alameda, due to become her new home.
 The trip took six weeks and saw the carrier cruise round the tip of South America, arriving at her new home in late November 1990.
 The first long-term deployment on Lincoln began in the middle of 1991, during the early part of the cruise the carrier and air wing were involved in the evacuation of thousands of military personnel and dependents from the Philippine Islands in the wake of the Mount Pinatubo eruption.
 Once this was complete the Lincoln headed for the Persian Gulf.

 Although the initial plans had been for the Lincoln to be among the first relief carriers for those involved in Operation 'Desert Storm', by the time of her arrival the conflict was over and VF-114, along with the rest of CVW-11, was redirected to conduct post-ceasefire combat air patrols.

 Commanded by CDR J.R.
 Barnett with his exec, LCDR (CDR sel) J.S.
 Colvard, VF-114's final flight took place on 30 November 1992.
 Like almost half of the F-14 community following Operation 'Desert Storm', VF-114 was disestablished as part of post-Cold War reductions in Naval Aviation.
 VF-114 was officially disestablished in a final ceremony at NAS Miramar on 30 April 1993.

+In popular culture

+VF-114 is prominently featured in the 1986 movie Top Gun, which opens with footage of F-14s from VF-114 and VF-213 taking off on the USS Enterprise.
+A fictionalized version of the unit also appears in the story, as Top Gun instructor Rick "Jester" Heatherly (portrayed by Michael Ironside) wears a squadron patch featuring a mashup of the VF-213 "Blacklion" emblem and the designation VF-114.